-post-traumatic growth, it is not necessarily ethically responsible for researchers to study this question.
+If it is uncomfortable to ask whether perpetrators of motor vehicle accidents have shown any positive development as a result of their experience, is it even reasonable to ask such a question in the Rwandan context given the severity of the crimes committed by perpetrators of genocide?
+Just because it is theoretically possible that some perpetrators could show signs of post-traumatic growth, it is not necessarily ethically responsible for researchers to study this question.
 In this final section, we discuss three central ethical issues we have identified as requiring careful consideration, and make a few recommendations as to how these issues could be handled by members of the research community.

-The first is whether post-traumatic growth is the most appropriate concept to study in this population?
-Anyone familiar with the literature is aware that this term implies that overcoming trauma has to some degree made the individual better than they were before - the individual's post-trauma identity is considered superior to their former one in significant ways.
-For example, Tedeschi, Park and Calhoun write "In the face of these losses and the confusion they cause, some people rebuild a way of life that they experience as superior to their old one in important ways.
-For them, the devastation of loss provides an opportunity to build a new, superior life structure almost from scratch."64 It is important to note that these authors were not discussing post-traumatic growth in relation to violent perpetration, and even in a later publication when Tedeschi specifically writes about how experiences of violence may lead to personal and social transformation, he refers only to the survivors of violence.65 Given the negative implications of this theory when applied to a population of perpetrators, there might be value in using other similar and well-researched constructs instead; redemption66 and meaning-making67 both capture the notion that perpetrators can reform without encountering the same ethical concerns.
-However, researchers would also need to consider whether this solution of re-labelling would in fact violate the scientific principle
+The first is whether post-traumatic growth is the most appropriate concept to study in this population.
+Anyone familiar with the literature is aware that this term implies that overcoming trauma has to some degree made the individual better than they were before.
+For example, Tedeschi, Crystal L. Park and Calhoun write, 'in the face of these losses and the confusion they cause, some people rebuild a way of life that they experience as superior to their old one in important ways.
+For them, the devastation of loss provides an opportunity to build a new, superior life structure almost from scratch.'62 It is important to note that these authors were not discussing post-traumatic growth in relation to violent perpetration, and even in a later publication when Tedeschi specifically writes about how experiences of violence may lead to personal and social transformation, he refers only to the survivors of violence.63 Given the negative implications of this theory when applied to a population of perpetrators, there might be value in using other similar and well-researched constructs instead, such as redemption and meaning-making.64 Both concepts capture the notion that perpetrators can reform without encountering the same ethical concerns.
+However, researchers would also need to consider whether this solution of re-labelling would in fact violate the scientific principle of parsimony and create an extra literature on essentially the same topic, particularly if their arguments could in the first instance be framed in such a way to address this problem.

-64 Richard G. Tedeschi, Crystal L. Park and Lawrence G. Calhoun, 'Posttraumatic Growth: Conceptual Issues', in Posttraumatic Growth: Positive Changes in the Aftermath of Crisis, ed. by Richard G. Tedeschi, Crystal L. Park, and Lawrence G. Calhoun (Mahwah, NJ: Lawrence Erlbaum, 1998), p.
+62 Richard G. Tedeschi, Crystal L. Park and Lawrence G. Calhoun, 'Posttraumatic Growth: Conceptual Issues', in Posttraumatic Growth: Positive Changes in the Aftermath of Crisis, ed. by Richard G. Tedeschi, Crystal L. Park, and Lawrence G. Calhoun (Mahwah, NJ: Lawrence Erlbaum, 1998), p.
 3.

-65 Richard G. Tedeschi, 'Violence Transformed: Posttraumatic Growth in Survivors and Their Societies', Aggression and Violent Behavior, 4.3 (1999), 319-41.
+63 Richard G. Tedeschi, 'Violence Transformed: Posttraumatic Growth in Survivors and Their Societies', Aggression and Violent Behavior, 4.3 (1999), 319-341.

-66 Dan P. McAdams, "The Redemptive Self: Generativity and the Stories Americans Live By", Research in Human Development, 3.2-3 (2006), 81-100.

-67 Kate C. McLean and Michael W. Pratt, 'Life's Little (and Big) Lessons: Identity Statuses and Meaning-Making in the Turning Point Narratives of Emerging Adults', Developmental Psychology, 42.4 (2006), 714-22.
+64 Dan P. McAdams, The Redemptive Self: Generativity and the Stories Americans Live By', Research in Human Development, 3.2-3 (2006), 81-100; Kate C. McLean and Michael W. Pratt, 'Life's Little (and Big) Lessons: Identity Statuses and Meaning-Making in the Turning Point Narratives of Emerging Adults', Developmental Psychology, 42.4 (2006), 714-22.